silvio/gerrit-rust/README.md

 Some design considarations here.

+*   [ ] semver at version 1.0.0.
+Before this version no semver!
 *   [x] **0.1.3** Use of system curl binary.
     curl-rust doesn't support digest authentication out of the box.
     <https://github.com/alexcrichton/curl-rust/issues/120>